Local government responsibility for weeds

 Weeds Action Program

-The NSW Weeds Action Program (WAP) provides access to funding to assist local government manage weeds.
-Eligible activities address the objectives of the NSW Invasive Species Plan.
-For example:
+The NSW Weeds Action Program (WAP) provides funding to local government for weeds.
+Eligible activities include:

-• Early detection of high-risk weeds through routine inspections and surveillance.
+• Early detection of high-risk weeds through inspections and surveillance of high risk sites and pathways.

 • Increasing the capacity of the community to identify, report and manage weeds.